cepreni-pengwing/selective-render/README.md

 all other entities, block entities, particles, block models, and fluids are restricted to the active regions.

+For requests regarding support for other Minecraft versions, contact `cepreni` on Discord.

 ## Usage

 `/sr` is the short alias for `/selectiverender`; both command names provide the